drj11/cv/employment.md

 2 separate years (I mentored 1 of those, and co-mentored them all to some extent).
 In 2013 we created the Science Code Manifesto, sciencecodemanifesto.org, which has received over 1000 endorsements.
-We continue to collaborate with out scientific network, but as yet, unfunded.
+We continue to collaborate with our scientific network, but as yet, unfunded.

 ### Consultant, Ravenbrook Limited, 2003-02 to 2011-11